To go immediately to your specific point of interest within this category, click below:

 program specifics - workshops - residencies

 “Crazy Rhythm, Fancy Feet” is a fun-filled dance and music program which celebrates America's diverse partner dance and music heritage.
-Included in the show are many styles of music and dance that originated in America such as swing, Charleston, tap, Appalachian clogging, Fred and Ginger style foxtrot, disco, waltz and a routine that mixes swing and hip hop.
-We have also included a few numbers that do not have their roots in America, such as salsa, samba and tango because these styles have become an important part of the American music and dance fabric
+Included in the show are many styles of music and dance that originated in America such as swing, Charleston, tap, Appalachian clogging, Fred and Ginger style foxtrot, disco and a routine that mixes swing and hip hop.
+We also include routines that do not have their roots in America such as waltz, salsa, samba and tango because these styles have become an important part of the American music and dance fabric.

 We have performed our programs at many venues such as schools and universities, libraries, museums and parks.
-The student show is comprised of the incredibly versatile dance team of Bob Butryn and Eva Brothers performing to recorded music.
-Bob also plays sax, clarinet, flute and sings and performs hilarious skits and vocal duets with Eva.
+Our show is comprised of the incredibly versatile dance team of Bob Butryn and Eva Brothers performing to recorded music.
+Bob also plays sax, clarinet, flute and sings and performs hilarious skits with Eva.
 We have 20 different dance routines from which to choose, and the content and length of the show vary according to the age span of the audience and the allotted time.

 Since our show involves a lot of dance, quite a bit of the show does not change whether we are performing for kindergarten, high school, or the entire family.
-However, we do alter the description of the dances for the particular grade levels that attend a school assembly.
-Also, the level of difficulty of our brief, fun dance lessons are adapted to the aptitude of the students.
+The level of difficulty of our brief, fun dance lessons are adapted to the aptitude of the students.
 Our goal is to challenge yet not to intimidate.
 FUN is the key.

 These programs are an interactive teaching tool geared to instruct the audience about America's dance and music history through lively dance routines, exciting music demonstrations, colorful costumes and brief fun dance lessons.
 The audience will learn how these dances reflected, and continue to reflect society.